Bruce's Boating Tips for Students

 Soon coming, soon past

-If you see signs of deteriorating weather for many hours,
+If you see signs of deteriorating weather for many hours, that is an indication

-it will therefore be with you for some time.
-If the
+that the weather is moving in slowly and it will therefore be with you for some time.
+If the weather changes

-is moving quickly and will pass through quickly.
+very suddenly, it means that the weather system is moving quickly and will pass through quickly.

 For more topics see my boating education Squidoo lens